Chart Color Schemes

 Quorn - Lake Gilles faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.9%, significantly lower than the Australian average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.3%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.2%).
-Vocational credentials are prominent, with 41.7% of residents aged 15+ holding such qualifications - advanced diplomas at 10.7% and certificates at 31.0%.
+The area's university qualification rate is 13.9%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 11.3%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.2%).
+Vocational credentials are prevalent, with 41.7% of residents aged 15 and above holding them, including advanced diplomas (10.7%) and certificates (31.0%).
+Education pursuit is active among 23.5% of the population, with 10.2% in primary education, 5.7% in secondary education, and 2.4% pursuing tertiary education.

 Frequently Asked Questions - Education